eyalItzhak/ElectionMVC/README.md

 This app was built during the Corona.

-The purpose of the app is to practice object-oriented programming and inheritance.
+The purpose of the app is to practice object-oriented programming And using GUI.

 ## Application ##